 What you can expect to learn from our Online Class: Trading your Options Portfolio in you IRA in 2020.

-Class Description: Trade along live with Dan and Mark in an all new 3-Week Course.
-Dan will focus on Trading your Portfolio in your IRA in this class.
+Class Description: Dan and Mark focused on Trading your Portfolio in your IRA in this class.
 Learn how Dan initiates, manages and exit trades using his specific 4 step risk management plan.
 We will teach you how we generate monthly income!

-Class Format: This is a LIVE class that meets twice a week for 3 week.
+Class Format: This is an On-Demand class.
 Once a student buys this class, an email is then sent, containing login credentials to access the archived class page.
 Purchasing access to a class gives 6 months of access to all class recordings, as well as trade updates, PDF’s and PowerPoints.

 Any questions?
 Email us at info@Sheridanmentoring.com